 Course Typically Offered: Fall, Spring, and Summer

 This course is designed for students who know how to paint and draw and who feel confident about their abilities.
 The course covers advanced composition, color use, landscapes, and portraits.
 Students create a suite of paintings on a theme of their choice or follow a class syllabus designed to challenge the more experienced artist.
-Students are encouraged to use all media, including acrylic, watercolor, pastel, pencil, pen, and ink, and they are expected to furnish their own supplies.
+Students are encouraged to use all media, including acrylic, watercolor, pastel, pencil, pen, and ink.

 NCART 13: Acrylic Painting